MDalati1/NLP_Risk_Portfolio_Minimization/README.md

-# Risk_Portfolio_Minimization
+# Minimizing Risk

-Risk Portfolio Minimization model using Gurobi Non-Linear Programming(NLP) of 2 scenarios.
+Risk Portfolio optimization model using Gurobi Non-Linear Programming(NLP) of 2 scenarios.

 1a.
 Formulate an NLP to devise the optimal portfolio that minimizes the portfolio risk subject to non-negative return.
 What are the optimal solution and value?